 Community Music is a term that describes an approach to music that is both inclusive and participatory.
 This can operate therapeutically and educationally, but as a field has its own rich history and culture.

-This workshop focuses on working with so-called ‘hard to reach’ young people in overcoming the challenges they face through music.
+This workshop focuses on working with so-called “hard to reach” young people, in overcoming the challenges they face through music.
 As well as introducing you to this growing field, we’ll explore the contextual background and practical tools you’ll need to take into your own practice.

 Community Musicians work with both young and older people who face a wide range of life challenges – using music as an effective tool to combat illness, disability, isolation, education difficulties, behavioural problems, offending and many more issues.
 Taking part in meaningful group activities is increasingly evidenced as a positive and productive way to overcome such challenges.

-• may be struggling at school
+- may be struggling at school

 - have been excluded, or are in danger of exclusion

-• at risk or already offending
+- at risk or already offending

-• not in education, training or employment
+- not in education, training or employment

 Community Music Practice can take many forms – singing in a choir, making beats on a computer, improvising as a group, exploring technology as a means to self-expression, songwriting, soundscape work and more.
 Each different way of engaging with music can have personal, social and collective benefits.
-To gain the greatest benefit, Community Music interactions need to be led by people with a range of musical, communication and other skills, as well as an understanding of the context and the people you are working with.
+To gain the greatest benefit Community Music interactions need to be led by people with a range of musical, communication and other skills, as well as an understanding of the context, and the people you are working with.
 This workshop will enable you to develop your own skill set, as well as providing a range of activity tools that can facilitate young people who face challenging circumstances to engage in creative and meaningful music activities.

-Who this course is for
+Who is this course for?

 This workshop is ideal for you if you are a:

-• youth worker who would like to develop this skill set
+- youth worker who would like to develop this skillset

-• music leader already practising in the field
+- music leader already practising in the field

-• music service tutor
+- music service tutor

-• music teacher
+- music teacher

-• musician who would like to explore this field
+- musician who would like to explore this field

-• a teaching assistant or teacher working in Pupil Referral Unit or similar context
+- teaching assistant or teacher working in Pupil Referral Unit or similar context

-No formal skill level is required, but to gain the most out of this workshop, we would expect you to possess a level of either formal or informal music experience.
+No formal skill level is required but to gain the most out of this workshop, we would expect you to possess a level of either formal or informal music experience.

 Why study this course?

-- Take part in a range of exciting and engaging music-making activities that you can take into your own practice.
+- Take part in a range of exciting and engaging music making activities that you can take into your own practice

-- Learn how to plan and deliver creative music sessions to bring the maximum benefit to participants in these contexts.
+- Learn how to plan and deliver creative music sessions to bring the maximum benefit to participants in these contexts

-- Explore how we can measure the effectiveness of musical interactions in order to understand the impact, enabling sustained work.
+- Explore how we can measure the effectiveness of musical interactions in order understand the impact, enabling sustained work.